-The team are on hospital sites most weekdays.
-The team leader is Ruth Marriott and Carers Bucks can help you reach her if you call them on 0300 777 2772 or email email@example.com.
+The team are at hospital sites most weekdays.
+The team leader is Ruth Marriott and Carers Bucks can help you reach her if you call them on 0300 777 2772 or email firstname.lastname@example.org.
 They’d also love to hear from more potential volunteers.
 I hope this valuable service is provided by other NHS Trusts too.

 Lastly, here’s an excellent 30 page document from Age UK that goes into more detail on hospital admissions, when you have more time.

 Look after yourself and when relatives and friends offer help, accept it.
 Stay fit and well, love

 PS If your elder has a dementia diagnosis, hospitals can be extra stressful.
 Clutter, bustle, featureless corridors and confinement to a room or ward can increase agitation.
 Shiny floors can appear wet and pools of light, dark corners and patterned decor can look scary.
 Hospitals that have made wards more dementia friendly report lower incidents of aggression and use of antipsychotic drugs (Julian Hospital 2012 and The King’s Fund 2015).
 Hopefully more wards will become dementia friendly soon.

 PPS these tips from a Facebook friend are good too: